The Diary of a Nobody/November 8, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is told he sucks.
+The Diary of a Nobody – Sparrow hits the road for a night.
 Today’s Diary.

 ———